Roxxik/TeOS/README.md

 //TODO add the specific commands to do so

+# current topic
+- doing stuff to set up page tables

 # Todo
 - ports in screen.rs are hardcoded
 - cursor positioning should not happen after each displayed character

 # Currently working
-- line based output with scrolling
+- (line based output with scrolling) if i get paging to work

 # Design goals:
 - learn something about Rust and OSes